ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 Rotating, suspending, or resuming (enabling) keys does not generate a bucket management event at this time.
 {:note}

-Only buckets created after February 26th, 2020 will be able to generate this event.
+This event will not be generated for buckets created prior to February 26th, 2020 at this time.
 {: important}